covibui/buissereth_portfolio/src/work/apartmentor.md

 keyFeatures:
   - title: "Search for apartments alone or as a group"
     summary: "Find an apartment that fits your and your roommates' needs all within the app."
-    image: "/assets/images/apartmentor-feature01.png"
+    image: "/assets/images/apartmentor-feature01.gif"
-    imageAlt: "A description of the feature image"
+    imageAlt: "A screen recording of a user filtering properties."
-  - title: "Search and find based on your needs"
+  - title: "Engaging learning modules"
-    summary: "An intuitive color coding system for map makers makes it easy for users to quickly see what properties would be a good fit for them without having to read all the details."
+    summary: "Bite size lessons designed to ensure you make the right decisions and know all the details about first time renting."
-    image: "/assets/images/apartmentor-feature02.png"
+    image: "/assets/images/apartmentor-feature02.gif"
-    imageAlt: "A description of the feature image"
+    imageAlt: 'A screen recording of a user starting the "Renting an Apartment" learning module.'
-  - title: "Learning modules for budgeting and renting education"
+  - title: "Budget together or on your own"
-    summary: "Easy to follow, bite size lessons to demystify lifestyle budgeting and renting your first apartment."
+    summary: "Budget with your roommates or on your own to ensure all your expenses are clearly and thoughtfully managed."
-    image: "/assets/images/apartmentor-feature03.png"
+    image: "/assets/images/apartmentor-feature03.gif"
-    imageAlt: "A description of the feature image"
+    imageAlt: "A screen recording of a user reviewing their monthly budget status."
-color: "orange"
+color: "apartmentor"
 ---

 ### The Case at Hand